Kiro Gligorov: Personal life and death

 Gligorov's grave at the Butel cemetery in Skopje.

 In October 1943, Gligorov married Nada Misheva, who died in 2009.
 They had one son and two daughters.
 His son, Vladimir Gligorov, was one of the founders of the Democratic Party in Serbia.
+Mihailo Apostolski was his brother-in-law through marriage with his sister Cveta.
 After his retirement from politics, he authored several memoirs and founded the Kiro Gligorov Foundation to publish his works, maintain his archives and serve as a think tank with an interest in studying the development of multi-ethnic societies.
 In an interview for Vjesnik on 22 March 2001, he dismissed the Albanian demands for greater rights by claiming that they already had sufficient rights, as well as the need for the Albanian language to be declared an official language in areas where few Albanians live.
 He also supported a military solution to the insurgency in Macedonia.
 From 2004 to 2005, he was a member of the international commission on the Balkans, headed by former Italian prime minister Giuliano Amato.

 In response to Macedonian political and diaspora organisations' claims of direct descent to Alexander the Great, Gligorov stated several times that the ethnic Macedonians are unrelated to the ancient Macedonians, as well as that they are a South Slavic people.
 In an interview with the Toronto Star on 15 March 1992, he said: "We are Macedonians but we are Slav Macedonians.
 That's who we are!
 We have no connection to Alexander the Great and his Macedonia.
 The ancient Macedonians no longer exist, they had disappeared from history long time ago.
 Our ancestors came here in the 5th and 6th century (AD)."
 Among his associates and international researchers, he earned the nickname "the Fox" due to his political acumen and diplomatic skill.
 International researchers also saw him as a moderate politician.

 Kiro Gligorov was the oldest Macedonian political official.
 In November 1999, when his second presidential term ended, he was 82 years old.
 Gligorov died at the age of 94 on 1 January 2012 in Skopje, in his sleep.
 At his own request, the funeral was private with only his closest family in attendance.
 Some high-ranking officials and academics, such as then Macedonian president Gjorge Ivanov and Chief of General Staff Gorančo Koteski, came to pay their respects beforehand.
 He was buried in Butel Municipality, Skopje.